The Inpui (Kabui)Naga

 Relations with other communities

 Relations with the neighboring tribes particularly with the Zeliangrong (ZLR) was close and cordial as they consider themselves to be cognate tribes.
 The Inpui identity crisis seems to originate from the moment Kabui was used to denote two tribes (Inpui & Kabui) under one name where Kabui began to referred to be to Rongmei and not Inpui.
 The Inpui (Kabui) identity crisis worsens after the formation of ZeliangrongCouncil on 15 February 1947.
-The majoritarian construction of history has undermined the identity of Inpui as a tribe by subsuming Inpui under ZLR without given any space for representation as ZLR is an acronym for Zeme, Liangmei, and Rongmei and ZLR claimed Inpui to be one of them.
+The majoritarian construction of history has undermined the identity of Inpui as a tribe by subsuming Inpui under ZLR without giving any space for representation as ZLR is an acronym for Zeme, Liangmei, and Rongmei and ZLR claimed Inpui to be one of them.

 Reasons for the non-inclusion of Inpui in the Zeliangrong Union can be: 1) Rongmei believed Inpui to be their sub-tribe.
 2) Inpui speaks a different language which is unintelligible to the ZLR.
 The debate on this is still going on without much headway even though Inpuis has dissociated itself from Zeliangrong Union.
 Recently, a Joint Tribe Council was formed by the four tubes.
 It may be mentioned here that the Inpuis were among the founding members of the Zeliangrong Union.
 Inpuis also have close relations with other neighboring tribes such as Chiru, Komren, and Phayeng (Meitei).